codeceptjs/CodeceptJS/docs/internal-api.md

 }
 ```

-CodeceptJS also expose the env var `process.env.RUN_WITH_WORKERS` when running tests with `run-workers` command so that you could handle the events better in your plugins/helpers
+CodeceptJS also exposes the env var `process.env.RUN_WITH_WORKERS` when running tests with `run-workers` command so that you could handle the events better in your plugins/helpers

 ```js
 const { event } = require('codeceptjs');